How to program our Photon V2 fixtures:

 Q: What does the 2 year USA warranty include?

-A: Our 2 year warranty includes parts, labor, and shipping both ways, for any fixtures broken due to workmanship errors, burnt out LEDs, broken controllers, and other damage not caused by misuse or faulty hanging.
-It does not include damage incurred by the user, water damage, or damage caused by power surges, or poor ventilation (i.e. a closed canopy with no fans).
-The customer can either have us repair the units, or repair it themselves with parts that we provide.
+A: Our 2 year warranty includes parts, labor, and shipping both ways, for any fixtures broken due to workmanship errors, burnt out LEDs, broken controllers, and other damage not caused by misuse or improper installation.
+It does not include damage incurred by the user, water or moisture damage, salt creep, damage caused by power surges, or poor ventilation (i.e. a closed canopy with no fans).
+We have a fully equipped shop in Wakefield RI where we handle all repairs.
+We also stock all parts there and can ship out parts if you prefer to install them yourself.

 Q: How do I change out LEDs?